lzxm160/hcashwallet/README.md

-tag beforeaddquntum
 # hcashwallet

 Hcashwallet is a daemon handling hcash wallet functionality for a single user.

 It acts as both an RPC client to hcashd and an RPC server for wallet clients and legacy RPC applications.
 It manages all of your accounts, addresses, and transactions and allows users to participate in Proof-of-Stake voting.